noronhadaniel/ACS_2023/README.md

 # ACS 2023
 This repository contains all (Python 3) code and libraries required for the 2022-2023 Notre Dame Rocketry Team (NDRT) Apogee Control System (ACS).
 It also contains sensor/actuator example code and flight data.
+This year's target apogee was 4600 feet.
+On our 03/26/2023 Vehicle Demonstration Flight, the ACS deployed and successfully reduced apogee from around 5250 feet to 4547 feet, which was only about 50 feet below the 4600 feet target.
+All flight data was also logged successfully.

 ## Interfacing with the Microcontroller
 SSH: